 The story of this crime thriller is based on the 2006 novel of the same name by Vikram Chandra.
-All the eight episodes of the series are jointly directed by Anurag Kashyap and Vikramaditya Motwane, who are also the co-founder of the production company Phantom Films.
+All eight episodes of the series are jointly directed by Anurag Kashyap and Vikramaditya Motwane, who is also the co-founder of the production company Phantom Films.

 Watch the trailer here for Season 1 – Sacred Games:

-Sacred Games is a story of crime, passion, betrayal, glamour and grit that’s set against the volatile socio-political and crime world of Mumbai.
-The first couple of episodes of the series are bang on setting the tone of the premise that looks very interesting from the point of view of Mumbai’s crime world and the deep-rooted corruption in the system.
+Sacred Games is a story of crime, passion, betrayal, glamour, and grit that’s set against the volatile socio-political and crime world of Mumbai.
+The first couple of episodes of the series is bang on setting the tone of the premise that looks very interesting from the point of view of Mumbai’s crime world and the deep-rooted corruption in the system.

-Inspector Sartaj Singh follows the location of the caller and finds Gaitonde in a bunker like place but before Singh attempts to reach, Gaitonde shoots himself.
+Inspector Sartaj Singh follows the location of the caller and finds Gaitonde in a bunker-like place but before Singh attempts to reach him, Gaitonde shoots himself.
 This follows a chain of events revealing the story layer by layer.

 The pace of the series has been designed well with enough suspense and thrill to keep us engaged.
 Overall, the characterization has done very intelligently with varied shades of personalities.